 Although Tennessee drivers already pay less than the national average for car insurance, there could be ways to lower your premium even more by taking advantage of discounts like:

 - Multi-policy: Insuring more than just your car with the same carrier can result in significant savings.
-Bundling your home and auto insurance together is a great way to save with most Tennessee auto insurance carriers.
-Some also include additional savings for boat, life insurance and other policy types.
+Bundling your auto and home insurance is a great way to save with most Tennessee auto insurance carriers.
+Some companies also offer bundling discounts for boat, life insurance and other policy types.

-- Defensive driving: Senior drivers 55 and older can complete a state-approved defensive driving safety course for additional potential savings.
+- Defensive driving: Senior drivers age 55 and older can often complete a state-approved defensive driving safety course for additional potential savings.
+However, some insurers offer a discount for drivers of all ages with a clean driving record.
 This course must be passed and the certificate submitted to the insurance company to receive the discount.
-Not only can senior drivers pay more, but they can also practice safer driving habits to stay claims-free.

-- Vehicle safety: Buying a new car with safety features can also reduce the cost of auto insurance.
-The more safety features your car has, the less likely you are to get into an accident.
-The claims savings for the insurance company is then passed onto the policyholder in the form of a discount.
+- Vehicle safety: Buying a new car with advanced safety features such as forward collision warning, blind spot warning and lane departure warning systems can also help reduce the cost of auto insurance.
+The more safety features your vehicle has, the less likely you are to get into an accident.
+The potential claims savings for the insurance company is then usually passed onto the policyholder in the form of a discount.

-- Good student: Teen drivers are expensive to insure, even in Tennessee.
+- Good student: Teen drivers are expensive to insure, even in Tennessee, due to their lack of experience and high accident rates.
 One way to lower how much you pay for car insurance for your young driver is to take advantage of discounts.
-With good grades, your teen driver should be eligible for a good student discount with many insurance companies.
+With good grades in high school or college, your teen driver should be eligible for a good student discount with many auto insurers.

-Since every company has its own range of discounts, the best way to see if you are taking advantage of savings opportunities is to talk to your agent or a customer service representative.
+Since every company has its own range of discounts, the best way to see if you are taking advantage of all possible savings opportunities is to review your auto insurer’s website, talk to your agent or speak directly with your carrier’s customer service representative.